Ramyavijaykumar/my-todo-app/src/README.md

 5.TypeScript: The app is built with TypeScript for better development experience and type safety.

 Setup
-1.Clone the Repository:
+1.Clone the Repository: git clone https://github.com/Ramyavijaykumar/my-todo-app.git
+2.cd my-todo-app
-This will start the application on http://localhost:5173.
+3.Install Dependencies: Install all required dependencies by running: npm install 4.Run the Application: To run the app in development mode, use: npm run dev 5.This will start the application on http://localhost:5173.

 File Structure